The Duke of Edinburgh Award at TMBS

 These sections are arranged and carried out by students individually and the DofE website is full of ideas for activities that would be suitable; see attached PDF’s below for some examples.

-The Expedition section is arranged and run by the school through an approved activity provider, Jon Lang Applied Expeditions.
+The Expedition section is arranged and run by the school through an approved activity provider, Premier Expeditions.
 Preparation for the expedition involves a significant amount of training in navigation and camp-craft which are covered in after school sessions.
-Students will also complete a one day navigation and map reading training session, prior to a two day (one night) practice expedition and then a final two day (one night) assessed expedition.
+Students will also complete one day of training, as part of the practice expedition, prior to the final two day (one night) assessed expedition.
 As a school we were fortunate enough to obtain lottery funding and have purchased all the group equipment including rucksacks, sleeping bags, tents, cooking equipment and maps, but students will need to provide some of their own personal equipment and clothing.

 Fortnightly lunchtime sessions: